 About genetic counsellors

-  If you do have a genetic disorder in your family, genetic counsellors can help you learn about:
+If you have a genetic condition in your family, genetic counsellors can help you learn about:

 - how the condition might change over time

 - how the condition might affect your life